binarez/PerlinAnsi/README.md

 ASCII render of Perlin 2D noise using stb_perlin:
 - Fullscreen;
 - Windows only;
+- ESC key to quit;
+- + to zoom in;
-- Press any key to quit.
+- - key to zoom out.